 How to File an Abilify Lawsuit

-Bristol-Myers Squibb and Otsuka Pharmaceuticals knew or should have known about this possible side effect and warned patients.
+Bristol-Myers Squibb and Otsuka Pharmaceuticals knew or should have known about a possible gambling side effect and should have warned patients.
 Their failure to provide accurate product labeling put thousands of patients unnecessarily at risk of engaging in risky behaviors such as compulsive gambling.

-Our attorneys at Morgan & Morgan have a strong track record of fighting and beating large pharmaceutical companies and medical device makers that have taken advantage of the public through class action lawsuits.
-If you would like to find if you are eligible for compensation, please contact us for a free case review.
+Our class action attorneys at Morgan & Morgan have 30 years of experience fighting large pharmaceutical companies and medical device makers that have taken advantage of the public.
+Let us help you.
+Contact us today for a free case evaluation.